What is acceptance?

 - Listen, without defending your own position or behaviour.

 - Acknowledge your partner’s point of view even if you don’t agree.
-For example, ‘I can understand why you’re angry that I asked my parents over for the weekend without talking to you first’.
+For example, ‘I can understand why you’re angry that I asked my parents to stay for the weekend without talking to you first’.

 - Avoid jumping to conclusions, blaming or criticising your partner.